-Question: Hello ma’am, I am a 38 year old divorcee, a mother to a daughter and in love with a 29 year old man who loves me too.
+Hello ma’am, I am a 38-year-old divorcee, a mother to a daughter and in love with a 29-year-old man who loves me too.
 How do I convince my parents to accept us?
 They are very conservative and won’t understand.
 They worry more about what other people will say and how they would judge our actions?

 My boyfriend is still struggling professionally, is nine years younger.
-Plus, as we are from upper middle class family and he hails from lower middle, it is very hard for us to be able to make people accept us.
+Plus, as we are from an upper-middle-class family and he hails from the lower middle, it is very hard for us to be able to make people accept us.
 Status is very important for our family elders and they’ll never approve of him.
 I tried discussing my problem with my siblings but they think it’s not wise of me to marry him because he would depend on me financially and the alliance would not be safe for my teenage daughter.

 My daughter is comfortable in his company and he treats her well, sometimes mentoring or guiding her, sometimes teasing and quarrelling with her… Both of them share a special connection.
 She calls him ‘Buddy’ and is very happy about our relationship.